NTUEE-ESLab/2017Fall-SmartGarbageCar/README.md

 - the communication between car and Raspberry Pi

 ### Movement
-#### Servo
 The car is driven by two parallax continuous rotation servos, which are controlled by an Arduino Uno.
-The servo can be controlled by writing its duty cycle using Arduino servo libriray.
+The servo can be controlled by writing its duty cycle using Arduino `<servo.h>` libriray.
 Before mounted to the car, the servos should be calibrated by adjusting the  potentiometer in the servo using a screwdriver, while the "stay-still" signal is sending to the servo.
 After doing that, the servo will rotate forward if its duty cycle is set above the stay-still signal, while it will rotate reversely if the duty cycle is lower than that.

 #### Movement Command
 The car can take five command: forward, backward, turn left, turn right and pick the garbage, and we control the moving distance of the car by setting the time interval between the rotation signal and stay-still signal.